 291 PG&E OB at 51; PG&E comments on the proposed decision at 6.
 Cal Advocates asserts there is no conflict, since "[i]n a year with exceptionally high market revenues, PG&E would find itself in a position to spend the volumetric fee revenue on "critical public purpose priorities" while also returning surplus market revenues to customers."
 (Cal Advocates reply comments on the proposed decision at 3.)
 Cal Advocates' assertion is based on the extraordinary gas price spikes observed in February 2022, and is devoid of any actual analysis specific to DCPP operations.
-Further, this argument is contrary to Cal Advocates' earlier assertion that it is "highly unlikely that market revenues for DCPP will exceed expenses" since the Commission has taken action to address spikes in market prices.
-(Cal Advocates OB at 12.)
+Further, this argument is contrary to Cal Advocates' earlier assertion that it is "highly unlikely that market revenues for DCPP will exceed expenses" since the Commission must first use the volumetric performance-based fees to offset any costs above that amount before they be used for another purpose.